DEFRA/ffc-jenkins-pipeline-library/vars/build.md

 - the name of the image
 - container image tag

-New usage:
+Example usage:

 ```
 build.buildAndPushContainerImage('myRegCreds', 'myregistry.mydockerhub.com', 'ffc-demo-web', 'pr53')
 ```

-### runTests / build.runTests
+## runTests

 Uses the image built by the previous command to run tests.
 By convention tests write results out to the folder `test-output`.
-Junit tests are published to Jenkins from the file `test-output/junit.xml`, and the contents of `test-output` are removed after tests are published.
+JUnit tests are published to Jenkins from the file `test-output/junit.xml`, and the contents of `test-output` are removed after tests are published.

 Takes three parameters:
 - project name, e.g. `ffc-demo-web`
-- service name to run from the project's docker-compose configuration, e.g. `app`
+- service name to run from the project's docker-compose configuration e.g. `app`
 - build number

-New usage, using the Jenkins global variable `BUILD_NUMBER` as the suffix:
+Example usage, using the Jenkins global variable `BUILD_NUMBER` as the suffix:

 ```
 build.runTests('ffc-demo-web', 'app', BUILD_NUMBER)
 ```

-### buildTestImage / build.buildTestImage
+## buildTestImage

 Builds the test image using the docker-compose files in the repository.
 By convention the services are named the same as the image.

 Takes four parameters:
 - the ID of the docker registry credentials previously set up in Jenkins